KimKaiv/starter-hugo-research-group/content/challenge/Bad-incentives/index.md

 **Issue \#1:** Price competition, asymmetric information, and multi-decadal 'discovery time'
   > “In many ways, the marketplace is operating on blind faith in model validation and the
-     professional competence in applying those models,” with some, “products and services that may be operating outside of the bounds of scientific merit” ([Keenan, 2019, "A climate intelligence arms race in financial markets" *Science*.](https://www.science.org/doi/10.1126/science.aay8442))
+     professional competence in applying those models,” with some “products and services that may be operating outside of the bounds of scientific merit” ([Keenan, 2019, "A climate intelligence arms race in financial markets" *Science*.](https://www.science.org/doi/10.1126/science.aay8442))